Apply for an internship

 Some more information:

 - My studio is fully equipped, so you can leave behind some belongings overnight (food, warm clothes, etc).
+There’s wifi, a tv with chromecast, and radio available.

 Feel free to contact me if you have any questions about an internship.

-Reviews from interns
+Reviews from past interns (newest first)

 Review no.2, by Luna van Acker, a 3rd year student at HKU, BA Fine Art.
 October 2021